Red Post Collection: Champion Insights: Zoe, /Dev: Downloading PROJECT// Overcharge, & more

 Today's red post collection includes a look at how Zoe was created in her Champion Insights article, as well as a /Dev article on the PROJECT// Overcharge gamemode!

 "Zoe is totally a normal kid.
 She likes going on adventures, has an obnoxious amount of energy, and loves her pet dog.
-Except Zoe’s “adventures” often involve zooming through the stars, her endless energy can turn cities to dust, and her pet doggo is actually a sassy space dragon
+Except Zoe’s “adventures” often involve zooming through the stars, her endless energy can turn cities to dust, and her pet doggo is actually a sassy space dragon.

 She might act (and sometimes feel) like a normal girl, but in reality, she’s far from it.
 Zoe’s the cosmic messenger of Targon, tasked with giving others a heads-up when cataclysmic change is coming.
 It’s a duty she’ll certainly fulfill, so long as she isn’t distracted by butterflies.
 Or sparkles.
 Or a certain blonde-haired explorer.